 On a small team, you’ll have people dipping their hands into the design and the development side.
 Game Development encompasses both game design and video game programming.
 That’s why sometimes game studios are called game developers.
 It’s kind of like the rectangle/square debate.

 So, this isn’t the hard and fast rule, but it’s a decent rule of thumb to work from:

 Game design deals with the conceptual side of things.
 Designers come up with the initial vision for a game.
 The mechanics, the core concepts, the aesthetics, the characters, levels, narratives–these elements tend to fall under the scope of game design.

 Game development involves bringing these ideas to life.
-Developers take games from the conceptual phase, through *development*, and into reality.
+The game development process takes games from the conceptual phase, through *development*, and into reality.

 A game developer can refer to a single person/occupation, or to describe a whole game studio.

-The development side of games typically involves the programming, coding, rendering, engineering, and testing of the game (and all of its elements: sound, levels, characters and other assets, etc.).
+The stages of game development typically involve programming, coding, rendering, engineering, and testing of the game (and all of its elements: sound, levels, characters, and other assets, etc.).

 You (kind of) know the difference…but what kind of roles can you expect as a game developer?